kbhedi715881/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's important to first focus on writing clear, readable, and functional code before worrying about optimization.

+# 2023-12-09
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain software.
+It's important to write clear, readable code first and optimize only when profiling identifies performance bottlenecks.